Community-led total sanitation

-Community-led total sanitation (CLTS) is an approach used mainly in developing countries to improve sanitation and hygiene practices in a community.
-The approach tries to achieve behavior change in mainly rural people by a process of "triggering", leading to spontaneous and long-term abandonment of open defecation practices.
-It focuses on spontaneous and long-lasting behavior change of an entire community.
-The term "triggering" is central to the CLTS process: It refers to ways of igniting community interest in ending open defecation, usually by building simple toilets, such as pit latrines.
-CLTS involves actions leading to increased self-respect and pride in one's community.
-It also involves shame and disgust about one's own open defecation behaviors.
-CLTS takes an approach to rural sanitation that works without hardware subsidies and that facilitates communities to recognize the problem of open defecation and take collective action to clean up and become "open defecation free".
+Community-led total sanitation (CLTS) is a participatory approach used primarily in developing countries to improve sanitation and hygiene practices within communities.
+CLTS aims to achieve behavior change with a "trigger" that leads to spontaneous and long-term abandonment of open defecation practices, thereby improving community sanitation and overall health.
+The term "triggering" is central to the CLTS process.
+It refers to methods of igniting community interest in ending open defecation, usually by building simple toilets such as pit latrines.
+The effect of CLTS is two-fold: actions that increase self-respect and pride in one's community and actions that promote shame and disgust about one's open defecation behaviors.
+CLTS takes an approach to rural sanitation that works without hardware subsidies by facilitating communities to acknowledge the problem of open defecation, taking collective action to become "open defecation free," and improve sanitation.

-The concept was developed around the year 2000 by Kamal Kar for rural areas in Bangladesh.
+The concept was developed around 2000 by Kamal Kar for rural areas in Bangladesh.
 CLTS became an established approach around 2011.
-Non-governmental organizations were often in the lead when CLTS was first introduced in a country.
 Local governments may reward communities by certifying them with "open defecation free" (ODF) status.
-The original concept of CLTS purposefully did not include subsidies for toilets as they might hinder the process.
+The original concept of CLTS purposefully did not include subsidies for toilet installations, as they might hinder the process.

-CLTS is practiced in at least 53 countries.
-CLTS has been adapted to the urban context.
+CLTS is practiced in at least 53 countries and has been adapted to the urban context.
 It has also been applied to post-emergency and fragile states settings.

-Challenges associated with CLTS include the risk of human rights infringements within communities, low standards for toilets, and concerns about usage rates in the long-term.
-CLTS is in principle compatible with a human rights based approach to sanitation but there are bad practice examples in the name of CLTS.
-More rigorous coaching of CLTS practitioners, government public health staff and local leaders on issues such as stigma, awareness of social norms and pre-existing inequalities are important.
-People who are disadvantaged should benefit from CLTS programmes as effectively as those who are not disadvantaged.
+Challenges associated with CLTS include the risk of human rights infringements within communities, low standards for toilets, and concerns about usage rates in the long term.
+CLTS is, in principle, compatible with a human rights-based approach to sanitation, but there are examples of bad practices in the name of CLTS.
+Rigorous coaching of CLTS practitioners, government public health staff, and local leaders on issues such as stigma, awareness of social norms, and pre-existing inequalities are important.
+Disadvantaged people should benefit from CLTS programs as effectively, as those who are not disadvantaged.

 Definitions

-Open defecation is the practice of defecating out in the open, rather than using a toilet.
+Open defecation is the practice of defecating out in the open rather than using a toilet or other receptacle.

 "Open defecation free" (ODF) is a central term for community-led total sanitation (CLTS) programs.
 It primarily means the eradication of open defecation in the entire community.
-However, ODF can also include the additional criteria, such as:
+However, ODF can also include additional criteria, such as: